 When doing a multi-city trip, we always advise booking your transportation first because you will be able to know if you need to look for an apartment or hotel with early check-in, if you are going to travel overnight and skip a hotel night, etc. Once you know this, it is time to book your accommodation.

-While it is true that the UK and Ireland are not the cheapest destinations, there are many hostels, hotels, bed, and breakfast and apartment rentals to pick from, which means that if you do your research you will be able to find accommodation for your trip that suits your budget.
+While it is true that the UK and Ireland are not the cheapest destinations, there are many hostels, hotels, beds, and breakfast and apartment rentals to pick from, which means that if you do your research you will be able to find accommodation for your trip that suits your budget.

 Tips for booking accommodation in Scotland, England, and Ireland

-- Do a quick overlook of prices in Agoda and calculate the average cost of a night in your destination.
+- Do a quick look of prices in Agoda and calculate the average cost of a night in your destination.
 This will help you to set a base price and recognize when a specific hotel/apartment/hostel is a bargain and when it costs a little bit more.

 - If you are backpacking and want to keep the costs of accommodation down the first place you should check is HostelWorld.
-This does not mean that you shouldn’t check hotels too, sometimes when traveling with friends the cost of splitting a hotel room ends up being the same as booking multiple beds in a hostel, so don’t limit yourself just because you are on a budget.
+This does not mean that you shouldn’t check hotels too, sometimes when travelling with friends the cost of splitting a hotel room ends up being the same as booking multiple beds in a hostel, so don’t limit yourself just because you are on a budget.

-- If you are traveling with your family or a large group consider looking for an apartment at Airbnb instead of a hotel.
+- If you are travelling with your family or a large group consider looking for an apartment at Airbnb instead of a hotel.
 Most of the time, the cost of a two-bedroom rental is less than booking two different hotel rooms.

 - Sometimes you will be tempted to stay outside of the city center in order to save in accommodation.
 This option only makes sense if you factor first the cost of daily transportation to the center, so make sure to do the math, otherwise, you may end up paying the same and losing more time transferring from zone to zone.